dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/supported-platforms.md

 ### Supported server .NET Framework version

-SignalR 2 is only supported on .NET Famework 4.5.
+SignalR 2 is only supported on .NET Framework 4.5.
 See the [Recommended Updates](#updates) section for updates that enhance reliability, compatibility, stability, and performance.

 ### Supported server IIS versions